nightroman/FarNet/GitKit/README.md

 - `Path=<string>`

-    Tells to show commits including the specified path.
-The path is either full or git path, i.e. relative to the repository root.
+    Tells to show commits including the specified file system or git path.
 Use "?" for the panel cursor file or directory.

-    If this parameter is omitted then the head branch commits are shown.
+    When `Path` is omitted, the head branch commits are shown.

+- `IsGitPath={true|false}`

+    Tells to treat `Path` as git path.

 Keys and actions